-7 A chemical substance is considered to have low human health hazard if effects are observed in animal studies with a No Observed Adverse Effect Level (NOAEL) equal to or greater than 1,000 mg/kg/day or if there are equivalent data on analogous chemical substances; a chemical substance is considered to have moderate human health hazard if is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
+7 A chemical substance is considered to have low human health hazard if effects are observed in animal studies with a No Observed Adverse Effect Level (NOAEL) equal to or greater than 1,000 mg/kg/day or if there are equivalent data on analogous chemical substances; a chemical substance is considered to have moderate human health hazard if effects are observed in animal studies with a NOAEL less than 1,000 mg/kg/day or if there are equivalent data on analogous chemical substances; a chemical substance is considered to have high human health hazard if there is evidence of adverse effects in humans or conclusive evidence of severe effects in animal studies with a NOAEL of is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
 EPA estimated the human health hazard of this chemical substance based on its estimated physical/chemical properties and by comparing it to structurally analogous chemical substances for which there is information on human health hazard.
-Absorption of the new chemical substance is expected to be poor through the skin and moderate through the lung and GI based on analogue data.
-For the new chemical substance, EPA identified systemic effects and eye irritation as hazards based on analogue data.
-EPA identified a no-observed-adverse-effect-level (NOAEL) of 300 mg/kg-day based on systemic effects which is protective for all health effects except irritation and was used to derive exposure route- and population-specific points of departure for quantitative risk assessment.
-EPA qualitatively evaluated eye irritation effects.
+Absorption is estimated to be poor via all routes of exposure based on physical/chemical properties and analogues.
+For the new chemical substance, EPA did not identify any hazards for the new chemical substance based on read across acute, in vitro, and repeated-dose test data for Fatty acids, coco, iso-Bu esters (analogue: fatty acids, C16-18, isobutyl esters (CAS 85865-69-6), short chain alcohol esters (SCAE C2-C8) composed by a fatty acid (C16-C18) and a C4 alcohol (isobutanol).
+EPA did not identify a point of departure (POD) for the qualitative risk assessment described below because health hazards were not identified for the route of exposure.